Dealing with drought

 Otter Creek, May 2021

-The DWR will continue to stock most fisheries at about the same levels as before, except for those projected to have extremely low water levels.
-If you like to fish, you should visit your favorite lakes and reservoirs as early and as often as you can.
-Water levels at some places could be so low in the summer that boat ramps won't be functional.
-Also, go fishing in the mornings and evenings when temperatures are cooler.
-And if you release your fish, do it in deeper, cooler water so they are more likely to survive.
+If you like to fish, you should visit your favorite lakes and reservoirs early in the year.
+Water levels at some places can be so low during summer months that boat ramps won't be functional.
+Also, go fishing in the mornings when temperatures are cooler — fish are more likely to be active at this time of day anyway.
+And if you release your fish, minimize handling as much as possible and release it in deeper, cooler water (try using a descending device) so they are more likely to survive.

 DWR's ongoing efforts to mitigate the impacts of drought